gkando/Sprint-Challenge--JavaScript/README.md

     Functions and methods both are functions in JS.
 A method is just a function which is a property of an object.

+!!!!!!!!!!!!!!The biggest difference between .forEach and .map is that map returns a new array of elements while in turn passing each element back to the callback.

 3. What is closure?

     If JS cannot locate the context of a variable locally, it will look outside it's scope to give the variable meaning.

 4. Describe the four rules of the 'this' keyword.

     (1) Global Binding -- default binding  -- invoked in window/console context.

     (2) Implicit Binding -- set in function -- object before (to the left of) the dot is what `this` will be bound to - it sets the context.

     (3) New Binding - constructor functions -- refers to the specific instance of the object that is created and returned by a constructor function.

     (4) Explicit Binding -- .call .bind & .apply -- whenever call or apply method is used, this is explicityly defined.

 5. Why do we need super() in an extended class?